Creator: Jack Kirby

 - Author Avatar:

 - Badass: There's a story that before the US entered WWII, some American Nazis called to the offices offering to fight Kirby and Joe Simon, creators of Captain America.
 Jack supposedly rolled up his sleeves and immediately headed downstairs, but when he got down they were gone...
-Will Eisner also regularly told a story about a young Kirby physically intimidating a gangster who came to the Eisner studio demanding protection money into giving up and leaving.
+Will Eisner also regularly told a story about a gangster who tried to claim protection money from the Eisner studio being physically intimidated by a young Kirby into giving up and leaving.

-- Bold Inflation: One of the trademarks of his lettering.
+- Bold Inflation: One of the trademarks of his lettering!
+It contributed greatly to the "epic" tone of his work.

 - Dude, Where's My Respect?: During his first Marvel period, one of the things that really rankled him is how he was treated like mere hired help when Stan Lee got all the plaudits for the Marvel Universe to the point where some reporters thought he drew the stories Kirby did.
 And unfortunately, this is still the case, since Jack didn't live to experience the profile boost given to Stan Lee by the modern movie adaptations of their work.